anach-ai/winamax/docs/EN/START_HERE.md

 3. Customize queries as needed
 4. Build your application using the API

 **Note:** Current capture has 630+ football matches with odds!
 Matches are automatically sorted by start time.
-The API refreshes data automatically every 30 minutes.
+The API refreshes data automatically every 1 minute (headless mode).

 ## 📊 Available Endpoints